jinnerbichler/zendi/README.md

 docker-compose up
 ```

-for building the application and start necessa.ry services via Docker.
+for building the application and start necessary services via Docker.

 **Depencencies**: